ArieGato/serilog-sinks-rabbitmq/README.md

 services.AddSingleton<ILoggerFactory>(loggerFactory);
 ```

+## Customizing Message Properties and Routing Keys
+To customize message properties, a class can be created that implements the ISendMessageEvents interface.
+This interface defines two methods that require implementation:

+`OnSetMessageProperties`: This method is invoked before the message is sent to RabbitMQ and is used to configure the message's properties.

+`OnGetRoutingKey`: This method determines the routing key for the message, ensuring proper delivery to the intended queue.

 ## Customize Message Properties and Routing Key

 In order to set message properties, you can create a class which implements `ISendMessageEvents`.